-Diamond rings pick up quite some dirt and grime over the weeks and months they're on your finger and cleaning your diamond in order to bring it back to its original sparkling self isn't as easy as it might seem as certain precautions must be taken before proceeding .
+Diamond rings pick up quite some dirt and grime over the weeks and months they are on your finger and cleaning your diamond in order to bring it back to its original sparkling self is not as easy as it might seem as certain precautions must be taken before proceeding .

-There are several cleaning methods of which the first, whether done at home or professionally is in using an electric high frequency vibrating machine where the diamond ring is placed in a recipient containing a special cleaning fluid and it's literally 'shake'.
-Clean by the vibrations within the solution created by the machine.
+There are several cleaning methods of which the first, whether done at home or professionally is in using an electric high frequency vibrating machine where the diamond ring is placed in a recipient containing a special cleaning fluid and it is literally 'shake' clean by the vibrations within the solution created by the machine.

-We don't recommend this method as it can cause the diamond, especially if it's set in gold or silver and is of a certain size, to wiggle itself loose within the setting due to the vibrations.
+We do not recommend this method as it can cause the diamond, especially if it is set in gold or silver and is of a certain size, to wiggle itself loose within the setting due to the vibrations.

 This will allow a loose claw to get caught on any material.
-Pull apart, sometimes slowly, with as a result that the diamond will be prone to fall out especially if it's set between 4 claws.
+Pull apart, sometimes slowly, with as a result that the diamond will be prone to fall out especially if it is set between 4 claws.

-So under no circumstances should you allow anyone to use such a method to clean your diamond ring even if it's offered to you free of charge unless of course you accept the risk factor.
+So under no circumstances should you allow anyone to use such a method to clean your diamond ring even if it is offered to you free of charge unless of course you accept the risk factor.

 Making sure, of course, that the sink has been blocked so that there is no risk of your ring falling into the water evacuation hole, rinse your diamond ring under the hot tap in order to remove whatever soap sucks that may remain and then dry your ring using a clean kitchen towel or tissue.

 Having done this there is one more important step to take and that involved methylated spirits.